Table of Contents

 Luchong Village and Kanglang Fish

-Lying in the western shore of the Fuxian Lake, Luchong village is reputed for the tranquil beach, dense banian trees and hospitable villagers.
-With the development of tourism, more and more visitors come to the village for not only the beautiful views but also a special fish here.
+Lying on the western shore of the Fuxian Lake, Luchong village is reputed for the tranquil beach, dense banian trees, and hospitable villagers.
+With the development of tourism, more and more visitors come to the village for not only beautiful views but also the special fish here.
 The fish in the lake is named Kanglang fish.
 Compared with other fishes, Kanglang fish has the following features:

 Firstly, it is a unique species.
 Being only five inches in length, Kanglang fish is often compared to a lovely princess by the local fishermen due to its slim body.
 According to the research, the fish cannot be found in any other lakes or oceans except Fuxian Lake.